Sulfur Content in CNG

 Summary

 Sulfur content control is a defining quality parameter of CNG.
-Through advanced gas-sweetening and desulfurization technologies, sulfur levels are reduced to negligible ppm levels, ensuring cleaner combustion, lower emissions, engine and catalyst protection, and full compliance with modern fuel standards.
+Through advanced gas-sweetening and desulfurization technologies, sulfur levels are reduced to negligible ppm levels, ensuring:

-Low-sulfur CNG remains a preferred fuel for sustainable transportation, industry, and power generation.
+This makes low-sulfur CNG a preferred fuel for sustainable transportation and industry.